 What is the Difference between SD and HD Anyway?

 High definition video is most commonly defined as a minimum screen resolution of 720 vertical lines, with progressive (p) or interlaced (i) scanning, and 50-60 frames or fields per second (Hz).
-In the US, a modern HDTV display features 1080p with 60-120 Hz.
+In the US, a modern UHDTV display features 4K with 60-120 Hz.
 Interlaced video is somewhat less common because it does not appear as sharp as progressive scanning for objects in motion.

 When you upload your videos to an online video hosting provider like SproutVideo, several different versions of your video are created during the encoding and processing phase.
 This allows your video to playback on different device types, screen resolutions, and internet connection speeds.
-This enables your videos to playback smoothly under a broader range of circumstances than would otherwise be possible.
+After encoding, your videos will playback smoothly under a broader range of circumstances than would otherwise be possible.

 Does my Audience Care?

-In a word, yes, but the extent to which video quality matters varies depending on the content type and length of the video, as well as whether or not the video buffers or fails to start entirely.
-These are all key factors impacting overall audience engagement, and determine whether someone will persist in watching the video to completion.
+In a word, yes.
+However, the extent to which video quality matters varies depending on the content type and length of the video.
+It also depends on whether or not the video buffers or fails to start entirely.
+These are all key factors impacting overall audience engagement.
+They also determine whether someone will persist in watching the video to completion.

 Audience tolerance for viewing issues is dropping.
 Back in 2011, for every 1% increase in video buffering, a viewer would watch 3 minutes less on average of a given video.
 In 2013, the viewing time lost nearly quadrupled to 11 minutes for every 1% increase in buffering.